ayuthmang/Warcraft-StateCheck/README.md

 1) Make sure your game is running and open this program.
 2) Click enable.
 3) Join a room and go watch youtube without care anything.

+#Caution

+Once you've got a problem for try to preview a design form, try to build the app one time and try to open design mode.

 Update Log:

   Release 4: